-"Highlights" is a family device with which parents can capture the special moments of their children's growth.
-Every now and then, parents can take a new picture of each child marking their new height.
-The height is marked manually and traditionally using a marker on the wood board of the device.
+"Highlights" is a family device for parents to capture the special moments of their children's growth.
+Now and then, parents can take a new picture of each child marking their new height.
+The height is marked manually and traditionally using a marker on the wooden board of the device.

-It's also possible to take and store pictures at anytime without having to mark the hight too and all those pictures are uploaded on the cloud and ready to be shared with other devices, e.g. the picture frame of the grandparents.
-Highlights has obviously a profile for each family member.
+It's also possible to take and store pictures at any time without having to mark the height too, and all those pictures are uploaded to the cloud and ready to be shared with other devices, e.g., the picture frame of the grandparents.
+Highlights has a profile for each family member.

 MAIND SUPSI, Designing Advanced Artifacts course

 - 3D modeling